Local Area Traffic Management

 CBD 40 kilometre per hour zone map

-View CBD 40 Kilometers per hour zone in a larger map
+View CBD 40 Kilometres per hour zone in a larger map

 Download the CBD map showing the streets where the 40 kilometres per hour speed limit applies:

 Streets included in the CBD 40 kilometre per hour zone

 - Makerston Street - whole street